• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

-Right of Entry Forms
+Right of Entry & Opt-Out Forms

 As a resident affected by the wildfires, you have two choices for managing debris removal on your property.